Introduction

 'limonene_DFT': 'Limonene'}

-In addition, if we want to have a feeling of the size of the molecules in the set, we could print their formula using the
+In addition, if we want to have a feeling of the size of the molecules in the set, we can print their formulas using the

 get_formulas